 Pick a place that fits your agency’s culture—if your clients are all large corporations, Starbucks might be better for you than the independent place.
 Go with what works for you.

 3) Weigh whether to offer online and/or in-person Office Hours.

-The Raleigh metro area has 1.1 million people—not tiny, but also not New York or London or Tokyo.
+The Raleigh metro area has 2+ million people—not tiny, but also not New York or London or Tokyo.

 If you’re based in a more remote area, you’ll want to weigh whether to do virtual Office Hours (by phone or video).
 I recommend video, since it’s easier to connect with people when you can see them.

 Options include Zoom, Google Hangouts, or other video conferencing tools.
-I like Zoom—you can schedule a recurring meeting, which lets you re-use the same link each week (versus Blab and Google Hangout wanting separate links each time).
-Ultimately, GoToMeeting is more private (for guests) than a public discussion via Blab.
+I like Zoom—you can schedule a recurring meeting, which lets you re-use the same link each week.
+Ultimately, Zoom or similar is more private (for guests) than a public discussion via Google Hangouts.

 4) Keep things lightweight.

 Don’t over-complicate this—remember, Office Hours are designed to make it easy for you to meet with people.

 For example, I don’t send calendar invitations for Office Hours—I figure it’s up to my guest to keep track of that.
 (I do send calendar invitation for client and prospect meetings.)

 Meeting in the same place each week makes it a habit.
 If you shift the location or time, it becomes harder to remember where to go each time.